saudsami/AgoraTools/mdx2md/README.md

 # `mdx` to Markdown

-`mdx2md.py` is a Python script that converts an mdx document in the Agora docs repository to a single markdown (.md) file.
+`mdx2md.py` is a Python script that converts an mdx document in the Agora docs repository to a single markdown `.md` file by resolving all its dependencies.
 When you run the script, it does the following:

 * Loads global variables into a dictionary
 * Creates product and platform dictionaries to resolve `<Vpl>` and `<Vpd>` tags